-- Urban Forest Strategy (New strategy as an action of this plan.) - Open Space Strategy - Integrated Water Management Strategy - · Urban Biodiversity Strategy - Sustainable Transport Policy - Sustainable Procurement (Refresh of our current policy to better integrate sustainability.) - Council Fleet Policy (Refresh of our current policy to better integrate sustainability.) - Circular Economy Strategy (Refresh of our Waste Minimisation and Recycling Strategy.) - Climate Change Adaptation Plan (New strategy as an action of this plan.)
+- Urban Forest Strategy (New strategy as an action of this plan.) - Open Space Strategy - Integrated Water Management Strategy - Urban Biodiversity Strategy - Sustainable Transport Policy - Public Lighting Policy (Refresh of our current policy to better integrate sustainability.) - Sustainable Procurement (Refresh of our current policy to better integrate sustainability.) - Council Fleet Policy (Refresh of our current policy to better integrate sustainability.) - Circular Economy Strategy (Refresh of our Waste Minimisation and Recycling Strategy.) - Climate Change Adaptation Plan (New strategy as an action of this plan.)